 Here are four Mexican kitchen tools that I like to bring back home with me.

-- Wooden spoons and spatulas.
-They’re the traditional utensils in Mexican cooking, and many recipes, such as mole poblano, specifically call for stirring with one.
-I love them because they come in all shapes and sizes, they don’t melt on a hot griddle, and they look nice on the countertop, especially when placed in a clay jug.
-They’re also inexpensive.
-In Mexico you’ll find most for less than a dollar each.
+Wooden spoons and spatulas are the traditional utensils in Mexican cooking, and many recipes, such as mole poblano, specifically call for stirring with one.
+I love them because they come in all shapes and sizes, they don’t melt on a hot griddle, and they look nice on the countertop — especially when placed in a clay jug.
+They’re also inexpensive; in Mexico you’ll find most for less than a dollar each.

-- Meat pounder.
 The milanesa is a thin, practically see-through slice of meat that’s been coated in breadcrumbs and fried.
-They're super popular in Mexico City, and local butchers pound them into submission with a flat-plated metal tool.
-I’m not the biggest milanesa fan, but thin-pounded chicken breasts (without the crumbs) work great as a quick meal.
-You can roll them up and stuff them with all sorts of things, like vegetables or ham and cheese.
-(I never had to buy one of these when I lived in Mexico, because all the grocery stores sell meat already flattened.)
+It’s super popular in Mexico City, and local butchers pound them into submission with a flat-plated metal tool.
+This technique also works with chicken breasts (with or without the crumbs); you can roll them up and stuff them with all sorts of things, like vegetables or ham and cheese.

 Buy It: Rosle Meat Tenderizer, $50 at Sur La Table

 Mercado de la Merced is a huge, chaotic market east of the downtown historic center.
 It has the largest and most inexpensive selection of cookware around.
 It’s so big, actually, that you can get lost inside — thankfully most vendors are nice and will point you back to the Metro.